 and to give relief to you who are afflicted and to us as well when the Lord Jesus will be revealed from heaven with His mighty angels in flaming fire,2 Thessalonians 1:7(NASB)

 Faith and patience, in the face of trials and tribulation, were two qualities of the Thessalonian believers.
-Those that are persecuted for righteousness sake are blessed in the eye of Jesus.
-The apostle John tells us that sufferings, imprisonment, persecution and even death awaits many Christians - but a crown of life is the promised reward for those that are faithful, during the time of trial, and who patiently endure in the day of trouble.
+Those who are persecuted for righteousness sake are blessed in the eye of Jesus, and this is the message of many New Testament writers.
+The apostle John tells us that sufferings, imprisonment, persecution, and even death, await many Christians in this life - but a crown of life is the promised reward for those that are faithful during the time of trial, and who patiently endure in the day of trouble.

 God is not blind to the treatment His children receive, and the abuse we undergo, for Christ's sake.
 One day, the tables will be turned, and those who are afflicted will be given relief.
 All wrongs will be righted, when the appointed day for Christ's return arrives, and Jesus is revealed from heaven, with His mighty angels in flaming fire.